Jemima Brown

 Nigel Kingsbury (b.
 1949) is fascinated with a female figure and form.
 He has worked at the Action Space studio at Studio Voltaire for over 10 years and produced images of women since his 20s.
 In 2013 Kingsbury was selected for the Outside In National exhibition and awarded his 1st solo show Loves Nigel at the Pallant House Gallery in 2014.
 Kingsbury’s drawing Woman was acquired for their permanent collection.
 Also in 2014 Kingsbury was awarded his 2nd solo exhibition Nigel Loves at the Julian Hartnoll Gallery.
 Kingsbury has also exhibited at The Museum of Everything, Festival Hall, Pump House Gallery and Shape Arts.

 Rafaela Lopez (b.
 1988) lives and works in London and Paris.
 Rafaela Lopez has studied at the Ecole Nationale Supérieure des Arts Décoratifs de Paris (ENSAD), Chelsea College of Art & Design and is graduated from the Villa Arson (Nice).
 She is currently in 2nd year of MA at the Sculpture Department of the Royal College of Art (London).
 Her work has been exhibited in Flat Time House, Le Centquatre, Salon de Montrouge, Centre National d’Art Contemporain de la Villa Arson, Paul Smith, Musée de la Chasse et de la Nature, Bosse & Baum… Lopez also organizes collective projects where she invites participants to work in unusual frameworks.
 In 2014, she organized the performance Sculpture Synchronisée with Georgia René-Worms.
 Christian Ovonlen is a member of the art collective, Intoart.
-Since joining the Intoart studio in 2013,

 Christian Ovonlen has developed work that responds to his interest in colour, place and people.
 The work selected for SV Open forms part of a larger body of work studying the China Galleries at the Victoria and Albert Museum.